CtrlK

 Trigger Term Quality

-The only trigger terms listed are 'sklearn pipeline builder' repeated twice.
-It misses natural variations users would say like 'scikit-learn', 'machine learning pipeline', 'feature engineering', 'model training', 'Pipeline', 'ColumnTransformer', etc.
+The trigger terms are just 'sklearn pipeline builder' repeated twice.
+Missing natural variations users would say like 'scikit-learn', 'machine learning pipeline', 'preprocessing', 'model training', 'Pipeline', 'ColumnTransformer', etc.

 1 / 3